From bedding and grooming to bowls and toys we take a look at all the basic essentials you’ll need to keep your dog happy, healthy and content.

 Your home is made a warm, cozy, comforting environment by having all the things you need and love at hand.
 The same will be true for your dog.

-Take some care in shopping for the things your dog will need and love, and you’ll help to make your home a warm, cozy, and comforting environment for your dog.
+If you take the extra time to shop for all the dog essentials and supplies your dog will need, you’ll help to make your home a warm, cozy, and comforting environment for them.
 It’ll be home sweet home, both for you and your new best friend.